chillboi20/CoolBooter-Helper/README.md

 ### Usage

 1. Install from http://angeltheidiot.github.io/archive-repo, and ensure you have the dependedcies installed
-2. Open your terminal app (or connect via SSH) and run `cbh`, you may be prompted to enter your device's root password
+2. Open your terminal app (or connect via SSH) and run `cbh`.
+You may be prompted to enter your device's root password
-3. You can now interact with the TUI interface, by typing the number of the option you want
+3. You can now interact with the TUI interface by typing the number of the option you want